 The Leo is available bundled with either the lightweight AirHed Switch ballhead or the heavier-duty AirHed 360 ballhead which is both more robust and adds better pano rotation.
 Another option is to just the legs alone and attach another head of your choice.

 The one I used–and the one pictured in these shots–is the AirHed Light.
 There’s a similar version with a lever-style locking mechanism, the AirHed Light.
 It’s compact but very strong, with a load capacity of up to 88 lbs (40 kg).
 It uses a single large knob to clamp down on the ball.

-3-Legged Thing products have always been designed to work well with Peak Design products (and they are a retailer for Peak Design in the UK).
+3-Legged Thing products have always been designed to work well with Peak Design products.
 The Airhed ballheads are fully compatible with the Peak Design QR plates, which are themselves designed to be Arca-style compatible.

 Maximum Height: 51.5 in (131.1 cm)